9 January 2023

-Summary: The quickest method of finding a list is to Google “Peace Commissioner + the name of your town” OR to use a “Commissioner for Oaths”, which is slightly higher title that is easier to find.
-There are varying levels of service available in the competitive market; for example one Commissioner specialises in being open until 8pm and home visits, which is convenient for busy people
+Summary: The quickest method of finding a list is to Google “Peace Commissioner + the name of your town” OR to use a an easier to find title “Commissioner for Oaths”.
+There are varying levels of service available in the competitive market; for example, one provider works until 8pm and travels.

 What is a Peace Commissioner?

 In other countries, it’s called a Justice of the Peace, but in Ireland – following independence in the 1920s – it was renamed as Peace Commissioner.
-It is one of a variety of names for a person who is authorised to sign legal documents.
+It is one of various names for a person who is authorised to sign legal documents.

-The powers and duties of Peace Commissioners consist primarily of:
+The powers and duties of Peace Commissioners consist primarily of the following: